 10.)
 System Size DC (in Watts): See your ASE contract, Section 6, Description of Work.
 Multiply the kW number shown times 1,000.
 For example, 5.22 kW = 5,220 Watts

 11.)
 System Size AC (in Watts): See your ASE contract, Summary of Major Equipment.
 The inverter model number contains a number (for example, SE7600H-US is an inverter for a 7,600 Watt AC system).
 If you have more than one inverter, add the AC numbers together.
 Alternately, you can find the AC number on the nameplate of your inverter.

 12.)
 Date connected: For SolarEdge systems look on the dashboard of your monitoring site.
 Others, enter the date of the email ASE sent you forwarding your CMP Certificate of Completion (CoC).
 If you can’t find the email, give us a call.

 13.)
 Module Warranty: See specification/data sheet in your system design package.
-Panasonic modules, LG, Longi, Canadian Solar, REC Alpha, and some newer QCells modules have a 25-year product and performance warranty.
+Panasonic modules, LG, Longi, Canadian Solar, REC Alpha, and some newer Hanwha QCells modules have a 25-year product and performance warranty.

 14.)
 Derate Factor: Divide line 11 (system size – AC watts) by line 10 (system size – DC watts).
 (ACwatts/DCwatts)

 15.)
 Degradation: This is the maximum amount module performance degrades per year, backed by the warranty.
 It is usually found on the specification/datasheet for your solar panels.
 Some examples: Panasonic 0.26%, LG NeON R 2019+ 0.3%, REC Alpha 0.25%, REC TwinPeak2 0.7%, Solaria PowerXT 0.5%, Longi LR6-72PH 0.55%, Hanwha Q.Peak Duo 0.54%.
 When in doubt, leave this empty or reach out to ASE.

 16.)
 Array Type: Enter “fixed” for roof and stationary ground mounts.
-Enter “dual-axis” (tilts and rotates) for those of you with pole-mounted trackers.
+Enter “dual-axis” (tilts and rotates) if you have a pole-mounted tracker.